-- 1. Choose View > Show Rulers. - 2.
-Click outside of the page so that the insertion point is not visible. - Place the pointer on a ruler and drag into the slide canvas.
-A blue guide will be displayed as you drag. - 4.
-Drag the blue guide to where you want it.
-If you drag away from the top ruler you will create a vertical guide, while if you drag away from the left ruler you will create a horizontal guide.
-To remove a guide, drag it off the edge of the page.
+- 1. Choose View > Show Rulers.

+- Place the pointer on a ruler and drag into the canvas.
+A blue guide will be displayed as you drag.

+- Drag the blue guide to where you want it.

+If you drag away from the top ruler you

+will create a vertical guide, while if you

+drag away from the left ruler you will

+create a horizontal guide.
+To remove a

+guide, drag it off the page.